Engin-Boot/pong-stage-univac-os/Stage0/1-InGame.md

   When the game shows the settings and stats of player

-  Then the game starts from left side(cause i am lefty)
+  Then the game starts from left side.

 ### Scenario: Who will get WINNER WINNER chicken DINNER